-Kayleigh Bryant-Greenwell, is a Washington, D.C. native and an award-winning cultural programmer with over 10 years of GLAM experience [Galleries, Libraries, Archives, Museums] , devoted to exploring ways to engage with marginalized audiences through art, museum, and social justice practice.
+Kayleigh Bryant-Greenwell, is a Washington, D.C. native and cultural programmer with over 10 years of GLAM experience [Galleries, Libraries, Archives, Museums] , devoted to exploring ways to engage with marginalized audiences through art, museum, and social justice practice.

 Before coming to NMAAHC, she contributed to the launch of the Women, Arts, and Social Change initiative at the National Museum of Women in the Arts, as the public programs coordinator.
-There she advanced feminism advocacy and brokered diverse and creative collaborations between the museum and local activist and arts leaders.
+There she advanced feminism advocacy and brokered diverse and creative collaborations between the museum and local activists and arts leaders.
 Before that she served as an adjunct professor with P.G.
 College, and as a community organizer with P.G.
 County Arts and Cultural Heritage.
 Previously, she served as the visual arts coordinator at Strathmore, where she was responsible for an expansive portfolio of exhibition-based educational programming and a professional residency for emerging artists.
 Prior to that role, she served as operations manager at the David C. Driskell Center, where she wore many hats in programming, management, and collaborative projects.